richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 # Hard coded Secrete

-The source code has the jwt secrete hardcoded and attackers can easily get it and use it to manipulate the jwt token
+The source code has the jwt secret hardcoded and attackers can easily get it and use it to manipulate the jwt token

 ![Alt text](/Images/jwthardcodedsecrete.png)

 # Jwt secrete manipulation

-The secrete can be used to manipulate the JWT token to escalate the provillages of a normal user.
+The secret can be used to manipulate the JWT token to escalate the provillages of a normal user.

 ![Alt text](/Images/jwtsecrete.png)